 The first thing you should know about COMPMNGR is that you can get the program for free by downloading it from this web site.
 The program is used to create and open competition database files, which have a format unique to COMPMNGR.
 The database for a competition is contained in two files, a registration file and a main data file.
 When you download COMPMNGR from this web site you get the latest version of the program, some supporting files (e.g. help files), and a pair of sample data files (a registration file and main data file with some sample dance entries and other purchases) constituting a database.
-You can actually use this setup to put on a small competition, up to 750 entries (dance entries, not persons attending), without paying a registration fee.
+You can actually use this setup to put on a small competition, up to 250 entries (dance entries, not persons attending), without paying a registration fee.
 Or you can use the setup to get started on a larger competition.
-If the number of your competition dance entries approaches the limit of 750 entries you will eventually have to contact the vendor to get a new registration file which allows you to handle more than 750 entries.
-There is a fee, which varies with the size of the competition, for obtaining a registration file allowing you a larger number of entries.
-Note that once you receive a registration file allowing more than 750 entries you are obligated to pay the registration fee based on the number of entries allowed by the registration file even if your actual number of entries is less than that.
-Note also that technical support and the web page creation option are only available to organizers who register and pay the full registration fee.
-Collegiate, high school, and USA Dance (USABDA) non-profit amateur competition organizers not requiring the web page option or technical support may obtain a registration file for free by submitting the on-line license agreement specifying their affiliation as "College", "High School", or "USA Dance" and providing their web site address so the vendors can verify their affiliation.
+If the number of your competition dance entries approaches the limit of 250 entries you will eventually have to contact the vendor to get a new registration file which allows you to handle more than 250 entries.
+There is a registration fee, which varies with the size of the competition as explained below, for obtaining a registration file allowing you a larger number of entries.
+Technical support and a web page creation option are only available to organizers who register and pay the full registration fee.
+Collegiate, high school, and USA Dance (USABDA) nonprofit amateur competition organizers not requiring the web page option or technical support may obtain a registration file for free by submitting the on-line license agreement specifying their affiliation as "College", "High School", or "USA Dance" and providing their web site address so the vendors can verify their affiliation.